verdverm/verdverm.github.io/_sr/05-enhancements.md

 <div id="decoupling"></div>
 <a class="right" href="#top">top</a>

-#### Decoupling
+### Decoupling

 In order to address todays
 challenging big data problems,
 PGE needs to be scaled to the cloud.
 This section describes how
-PGE can be decoupled into a set of services, each service contained in a Docker, and the set services deployed to a cloud environment.
+PGE can be decoupled into a set of services.
-It is worth noting that PGE
-the original authors chose Go
-with it's builtin CSP primitives.
+We decoupled the PGE algorithm into three services: algebraic manipulations, model evaluation, and the search loop.
+These three services were
+initially chosen
+because they constituted the
+majority of the runtime.
+We believe it also possible
-This proved to greatly simplify the development of, and communication within, a distributed PGE algorithm
+to decouple the expansion and
+memoization functionality into
+their own services.

 \begin{figure}[h!]
 \caption{Diagram of cPGE Phases and Flow}
 \label{fig:diagram}